 Private Activity Bonds are not funds to be awarded, but tax-exempt bonds that can be issued for specific purposes.
 The federal government grants annual allocations of this bonding authority to states.
 DOH coordinates the use of LIHTC funds awarded by the Colorado Housing and Finance Authority (CHFA) through quarterly pipeline meetings and throughout the loan/grant underwriting process for each proposed project.
 Because DOH accepts applications for the types of projects that are LIHTC eligible monthly, we are able to accommodate CHFA's funding cycle.
-The quarterly "pipeline" meetings include members of development staff from DOH, Colorado Housing and Finance Authority (CHFA), Mile High Community Loan Fund, USDA Rural Development, and Department of Housing and Urban Development (HUD).

-HTF is a new funding source for 2017, and will be used as a new affordable housing production program that will complement existing Federal, state and local efforts to increase and preserve the supply of decent, safe, and sanitary affordable housing for extremely low- and very low-income households, including homeless families.
+The quarterly "pipeline" meetings include members of development staff from DOH, Colorado Housing and Finance Authority (CHFA), Mile High Community Loan Fund, USDA Rural Development, and Department of Housing and Urban Development (HUD).HTF was a new funding source in 2017, and it is being used as a new affordable housing production program that will complement existing Federal, state and local efforts to increase and preserve the supply of decent, safe, and sanitary affordable housing for extremely low- and very low-income households, including families experiencing homelessness.